Egypt’s Primordial God Nun

 Nun as blue figure on the left from the Book of the Dead spell 17 from the Papyrus of Ani

-In the creation myth of Heliopolis, in the beginning, the primordial waters of Nun are all that exist.
+In the creation myth of Heliopolis, in the beginning, the primeval waters of Nun are all that exist.
 There are a few different versions of what happens next.

 In one version, Mehet-Weret, is a great cow with a sun disk between her horns who gives birth to the sun god Ra.
-Where she comes from is unclear, but her name means “Great Flood,” so it seems possible that she is a child of Nun in some way.
+Where she comes from is unclear, but her name means “Great Flood,” so it seems possible that she is a child of Nun in some way, or that she emerged from Nun’s watery abyss.

-In other myths, the primordial mound Benben emerges from Nun, and there a lotus flower blossoms, from which Ra emerges.
+In other myths, the primordial mound Benben emerges from Nun as the waters of chaos, and there a lotus flower blossoms, from which the sun god Ra emerges.

-In other myths, it is Atum, who is often considered as an aspect of Ra as the setting sun, who emerges first and goes on to create the rest of existence.
+In other myths, it is the ancient Egyptian god Atum, who is often considered as an aspect of Ra as the setting sun, who emerges first from the oceanic abyss of Nun.
+He is then the creator god who shapes the rest of existence.

 At Memphis, Nun was associated with their principal god Ptah, who was sometimes called Ptah-Nun, with Ptah sometimes emerging from Nun and making creation with his word.